sorooshm78/system-telephony/README.md

 * [kamailio.org](https://www.kamailio.org/docs/modules/devel/modules/dispatcher.html)
 * [nickvsnetworking.com](https://nickvsnetworking.com/kamailio-dispatcher/)

+### Tables

+#### Special Attributes
+There are some predefined names:
+* 'duid' - used for call load dispatching.
+It must be an unique value to identify a destination (gateway address).
+Practically the load within the group is associated with this value.>

+* 'maxload' - used for call load dispatching.
+It must be a positive integer, defining the upper limit of active calls per destination.
+When the limit is reached, then the gateway is no longer selected for new calls until an exiting call via that gateway is terminated.
+If set to 0, then no active call limit is used.>

+* 'weight' - used for weight based load distribution.
+It must be set to a positive integer value between 1 and 100 (inclusive the limits), otherwise the destination address is ignored (its weight set to 0).
+The value represents the percent of calls to be sent to that gateways.
+The sum must not exceed 100, otherwise the destinations whose weight added to the sum go over 100 are ignored.
+If the sum is less than 100, then the last destination is used to fill the missing percentage.
+See also the description of the corresponding algorithm parameter for ds_select_dst().

+* 'rweight' - used for relative weight based load distribution.
+It must be set to a positive integer value between 1 and 100 (inclusive the limits) otherwise host will be excluded from relative weight distribution type - its rweight is set to 0.
+See also the description of the corresponding algorithm parameter for ds_select_dst().

+* 'socket' - used to set the sending socket for the gateway.
+It is used for sending the SIP traffic as well as OPTIONS keepalives.

+* 'sockname' - used to set by name the sending socket for the gateway.
+It is used for sending the SIP traffic as well as OPTIONS keepalives and has priority over 'socket' attribute.

+* 'ping_from' - used to set the From URI in OPTIONS keepalives.
+It overwrites the general ds_ping_from parameter.

+* 'obproxy' - SIP URI of outbound proxy to be used when sending pings.
+It overwrites the general ds_outbound_proxy parameter.

+* 'latency' - latency_stats initialization in ms.

 ### Params
 #### ds_ping_interval (int)
 With this parameter you can define the interval for sending a request to a gateway marked as inactive upon a failed request routing to it.
 This parameter is only used, when the TM-Module is loaded.
 If set to “0”, the pinging of inactive gateway is disabled.